 The Air Force Reserve Officer Training Corps (AFROTC) is an educational program designed to give men and women the opportunity to become Air Force officers while completing their degrees.
 The Air Force ROTC program is designed to prepare you to assume positions of increasing responsibility and importance in the modern Air Force.

 Air Force ROTC consists of four years of military education.
-The first two years of the program, taken during your freshman and sophomore years, is called the General Military Course (GMC) and allows you to try out Air Force ROTC for up to two years without incurring any obligation, unless you are on an Air Force ROTC scholarship.
+The first two years of the program, taken during your freshman and sophomore years, is called the General Military Course.
+As a GMC cadet, you will be able to try out Air Force ROTC for up to two years without incurring any obligations unless you are on an Air Force ROTC scholarship.
 As you attend class, you'll learn more about the Air Force and the historical development of air power.
-The last two years are called the Professional Officer Course (POC).
-These junior- and senior-level classes cover leadership skills and national defense policy and are intended to prepare you to serve as an active-duty Air Force officer.
+The last two years are called the Professional Officer Course.
+These junior- and senior-level classes cover leadership skills and national defense policies and are intended to prepare you to serve as an active-duty Air Force officer.

 In addition, Detachment 157 is one of the top pilot producers for the Air Force, with the exception of the Air Force Academy.

 The appearance of hyperlinks does not constitute endorsement by the U.S. Air Force or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and morale, welfare and recreation sites, the U.S. Air Force does not exercise any editorial control over the information you may find at these locations.
 Such links provided are consistent with the stated purpose of this DOD Web site.